ZPTXDev/Quaver/CONFIGURATION.md

 `lavalink.reconnect.tries` - The number of times to attempt to reconnect to Lavalink.

+`features.autolyrics` - **6.7.0+** Auto Lyrics feature: Allows users to toggle Quaver automatically sending lyrics for the current song.

+`features.autolyrics.enabled` - **6.7.0+** Whether or not the feature is enabled.

+`features.autolyrics.whitelist` - **6.7.0+** Whether or not the feature requires guilds to be whitelisted.
+You will be able to whitelist guilds through the terminal.

+`features.autolyrics.premium` - **6.7.0+** Whether or not to display the "requires premium" message when a guild is not whitelisted.
+Has no effect if `features.autolyrics.whitelist` is `false` or `premiumURL` is unset.

 `features.stay` - 24/7 feature: Allows users to make Quaver stay in their voice channel regardless of activity.

 `features.stay.enabled` - Whether or not the feature is enabled.

 `features.stay.whitelist` - Whether or not the feature requires guilds to be whitelisted.
 You will be able to whitelist guilds through the terminal.

-`features.stay.premium` - Whether or not to display the "requires premium" message when a guild is not whitelisted.
+`features.stay.premium` - **6.7.0+** Whether or not to display the "requires premium" message when a guild is not whitelisted.
 Has no effect if `features.stay.whitelist` is `false` or `premiumURL` is unset.

 `features.spotify` - Spotify feature: Allows users to play songs from Spotify.